FEATURE

 Agreement between arterial and end-tidal carbon dioxide in adult patients admitted with serious traumatic brain injury

-Time to read: 1min,18 sec.
-The objective of this study was, therefore, to…” describe the correlation and Agreement between PaCO2 and ETCO2 in intubated adult trauma patients with TBI.
+Time to read:01:18.
+The objective of this study was to describe the correlation and agreement between PaCO2 and ETCO2 in intubated adult trauma patients with TBI.

 Source: PLOS One